HashuGill/Mask-R-CNN-/README.md

 What is Region proposal Network?

-Typically a triditional computer vision methord that identifies posible
+Typically a triditional computer vision methord that identifies posible.
+One methord is selective search.

 What is Instance Segmentation?